 According to me, I cannot commit because I am yet to become my own man.
 I am majorly financed by my parents.
 Without them, I cannot sustain the life I live.
 Therefore, I am only entitled to think about a relationship once I am financially independent.
 Till then, I believe, I should enjoy all that the single life has to offer.

 Recently, a colleague told me that I am afraid of commitment.
-At first, I did not agree but after he explained further, I was in tandem with him.
+At first, I did not agree but after he explained further, I was in agreement with him.
 His argument was that I am not ready to explain myself to anyone.
 I do not want to talk about how I do what exactly it is that I do.
 I do not want to explain my choices, my convictions and, the most annoying, my whereabouts.

 If I were to get into a relationship, I would be forced to make decisions that will be best for both of us (my girlfriend and I), and if I didn’t, I would have to explain my actions to her.
 Ladies want a guy who listens to them and takes their two cents.
-A woman is very happy when a man does her bidding.
+A woman is highly pleased when a man does her bidding.
 Maybe, it is in this way that they feel respected, valued and loved .

-It is this aspect of meeting another’s expectations that (I believe) is hindering me from being in a relationship.
+It is this aspect of meeting another’s expectations which (I believe) is hindering me from being in a relationship.
 I am sure that I will still do things my way regardless of how much I am persuaded to do otherwise.
 My girlfriend will be forced to keep her two cents and take her own advice (Sremmlife!).

 Honestly, I love pleasing myself (no, not like that, you dirty mind!).
 I am happy and content in making decisions that are good for me and only me.
 I cannot deny that some of the choices I have made have contributed heavily in ensuring my life is out of order but there are others that have built me in ways words cannot describe.